berkeley-cocosci/word-order-phylogeny/README.md

 	computational heavy lifting is done in C, with convenient Python scripts to handle basic logic.

+	The C code requires the GNU Scientific Library (GSL) to compile, which it's up to you to install.

 MatlabAnalysis:
 	MATLAB code to do some basic post-processing of the results produced by Inference and produce pretty pictures.
 MATLAB is awful and I would